Training Program Overview

 Each squadron has its own airframe-specific training program.
 All TRPs follow the same general outline:

-Initial Qualification Training (IQT): The goal of IQT is airframe familiarisation, basic flight and systems training, enabling the student pilot to operate the aircraft and its systems independently.
+Initial Qualification Training (IQT): The goal of IQT is airframe familiarisation, basic flight and systems training, demonstrating that the trainee pilot to operate the aircraft and its systems independently.
 IQT provides a solid basis for further solo practice.
 IQT certification will usually be a requirement for any operation hosted by the 132nd.
 Pilots will be allowed to self-certify for most of the material in the IQT category.

-Mission Qualification Training (MQT): The goal of MQT is to train skills that enable the pilot to more effectively support his squadron during operations, e.g. proper communications, lead/wing tactical maneuvering, weapons employment, joint operations etc. MQT will be a requirement to participate in ATO mission as a qualified wingman.
-However an Instructor Pilot can have a student pilot as his wingman during a ATO mission.
-After completion of IQT and MQT, the trainee will awarded his pilot wings in gold, and he will from that point be allowed to participate on ATO missions as a wingman.
+Mission Qualification Training (MQT): The goal of MQT is to train skills that enable the pilot to more effectively support his squadron during operations, e.g. proper communications, lead/wing tactical manoeuvring, weapons employment, joint operations etc. MQT will be a requirement to participate in Combat mission as a qualified wingman.
+However, an Instructor Pilot can have a student pilot as his wingman during a Combat mission.
+After completion of IQT and MQT, the trainee will be awarded their pilot wings, and they be qualified to participate in our Combat missions as a wingman.

 - 2-ship flight lead: qualifies the pilot to fly as a 2-ship flight lead, including element lead in a 4-ship

 - 4-ship flight lead: qualifies the pilot to fly as a 4-ship flight lead

 - FAC(A): This is an upgrade for an experienced pilot (2-ship lead as a minimum) and gives them training in the FAC(A) role.
 After completion of this upgrade the pilot will be a valuable resource to the Wing when running CAS operations and JTAC/FAC(A) Tactics, Techniques and Procedures (TTP).